 MODERN TIMES CONVERSATIONS: From someone who should know the intricacies of foreign policy and geopolitics: Thorbjørn Jagland on military rearmament and enemy images – when it comes to the USA, Russia, China, Turkey and Libya.

-PRIO: Researchers who question the legitimacy of US wars, seem to experience being ousted from their positions in research and media institutions.
-The example presented here is from the Institute for Peace Research in Oslo (PRIO), an institution which historically has had researchers critical of wars of aggression – and who can hardly be labeled friends of nuclear arms.
+PRIORITIES: Many who question the legitimacy of the US wars seem to be pressured by research and media institutions.
+An example here is the Institute for Peace Research (PRIO), which has had researchers who have historically been critical of any war of aggression – who have hardly belonged to the close friends of nuclear weapons.

-SAHEL IN ENGLISH: France has, in a strange way, managed to preserve the hegemony over its former colonies, also in terms of the dissemination of knowledge.
-This book is a much-needed exception, which provides the background for understanding the recent coup in Mali.
+SAHEL IN ENGLISH: France has strangely managed to preserve the hegemony over its former colonies, including in the dissemination of knowledge.
+This book is a much needed exception, which provides the background for understanding the recent coup in Mali.

-MERCYLESS: Democrat Susan Rice was the United States Ambassador to the United States and became National Security Adviser.
-After tough negotiations with Iran, she got an explosive whistleblower case in her lap: Edward Snowden.
+ruthless: Democrat Susan Rice was the United States ambassador to the United States and became a national security adviser.
+After tough negotiations with Iran, she got an explosive alert case in her lap: Edward Snowden.